 We derive revenue from our central laboratory business, in-hospital business and pharma research and development services.
 We recognize revenue to depict the transfer of promised products or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those products or services.
-For businesses that enter primarily short-term contracts, we apply the practical expedient which allows costs to obtain a contract to be expensed when incurred if the amortization period of the assets that would otherwise have been recognized is one year or less.
+The impact of adopting the new revenue standard was not material to our consolidated financial statements.